 Use oven mitts to remove the preheated Dutch oven to your stovetop, and remove the cover.
 Place the wrinkled foil on the bottom of the pot.

 Lift your loaf by both ends of the parchment paper, and lower it carefully into the hot Dutch oven.
 The parchment paper will protrude out, which is ok.
 Check the cut you made on top of the loaf.
 If it has stuck together and closed up, carefully run the razor through it again, taking care not to burn yourself on the hot pot!

 Cover the Dutch oven, and return it to the oven.
 Bake your bread, covered, for 35 minutes.

-After 35 minutes, remove the cover from your Dutch oven (set it on the stovetop since it is super-hot!), and bake for an additional 10 minutes.
+After 35 minutes, remove the cover from your Dutch oven, and bake for an additional 10 minutes.
 You can turn off the heat at this point and use the residual oven heat, or just leave the oven on 450°F/232°C the whole time.
 If you like a darker/harder crust, leave it in the oven for an additional 5 minutes.

 Use oven mitts to transfer the Dutch oven to your stovetop.
 Lift the loaf out by the parchment paper, and transfer to a cooling rack.
 Cool until warm (not hot!) to the touch—at least 20-30 minutes—and enjoy!

 Conversions from grams to cups and spoons are approximate, so we highly recommend using a digital scale!